How to pair beer & cheese

 Regardless of whether you’ve found a selection of unique beers to serve with your cheeses or if your local supermarket is your supplier, the aim is to taste and enjoy.

-- Then notice what happens when you taste the cheese and beer together.
+2. Then notice what happens when you taste the cheese and beer together.
 Take a small bite of cheese.
 Smell it, too.
-Notice all the flavours.
+Notice all the flavors.
 And smell the beer before sipping it.
 How do the tastes combine?
-Do they harmonise or challenge each other?
+Do they harmonize or challenge each other?
 Do you taste anything new, which neither the cheese nor the beer had on their own?

 Cheers and bon appetit!